-There are three different categories of hearing loss, they are:
+There are three different categories of hearing loss.

-a type of hearing loss that affects the transmission of sound between the outer and inner ear.
-May be caused by any of the following conditions:
+This type of hearing loss affects the transmission of sound between the outer and inner ear.
+It may be caused by any of the following conditions: